apple/foundationdb/documentation/sphinx/source/backups.rst

    user@host$ fdbbackup [-h] <SUBCOMMAND> <SUBCOMMAND_OPTIONS>

-The following options apply to multiple subcommands:
+The following options apply to most subcommands:

 ``-C <CLUSTER_FILE>``
   Path to the cluster file that should be used to connect to the FoundationDB cluster you want to use.
 If not specified, a :ref:`default cluster file <default-cluster-file>` will be used.